phammylinh2002/Student-Data-Scraping/README.md

 ## Result

-After a long time of scraping, in my valid 22 courses, I have 632 unique classmates.
+After a long time of scraping, in my valid **22 courses**, I have **632 unique classmates**.
 This is a document representing the data of a classmate I got from scraping:

 ![data](figures/a_random_document.png)